-- Gifts of cash and vouchers (regardless of value) to individuals, should always be declined.
-In the event these cannot be returned, staff can donate these to a registered charity and record as such in the declaration. - Staff should not ask for any gifts - Gifts valued at over £50 should be treated with caution and only accepted on behalf of the organisation following consultation with the Corporate Governance team and/or the Chief Financial Officer.
-These should be declared by staff. - Modest gifts accepted under a value of £50 do not need to be declared - A common sense approach should be applied to the valuing of gifts (using an actual amount, if known, or an estimate that a reasonable person would make as to its value)
+- Gifts of cash and vouchers (regardless of value) should always be declined.
+In the event these cannot be returned, staff can donate these to a registered charity and record as such in the declaration. - Staff should not ask for any gifts - Modest gifts under a value of £50 may be accepted and do not need to be declared - Gifts valued at over £50 should be treated with caution and only accepted on behalf of the organisation following consultation with the Corporate Governance team and/or the Chief Financial Officer.
+These should be declared by staff clearly noting that the appropriate consultation had taken place. - A common sense approach should be applied to the valuing of gifts (using an actual amount, if known, or an estimate that a reasonable person would make as to its value) - Multiple gifts from the same source over a 12 month period should be treated in the same way as a single gift over £50 where the cumulative value exceeds £50.